lrtibbetts/notes/Remix.md

 ##### Server Framework
 - Remix provides the View and Controller of MVC, and leaves the Model up to you
+- Remix Route modules take on View and Controller responsibilities.
+Routes can contain both the UI and the interactions with the models in the same file (nice co-location)

 #web